aframevr/aframe-presentation-kit/README.md

 For better performance, it is recommended to serve the slides locally from your computer so there aren't constant reflows from downloading images and videos.

+Press the `f` key on your keyboard to go full screen.

 Press the `s` key on your keyboard to open up the Speakers Notes window.

 Press the `<esc>` or `o` key on your keyboard to see a zoomed out overview of